 The system's low price is one of its best selling points, but as expected, the system comes with a few glaring problems.
 One, the cameras are not security cameras, but surveillance cameras.
 They don't alert you of intrusion.
 Instead, you have to review the recordings every once in awhile.
 Two, the app selection is confusing.
 On top of that, the apps are buggy and inconsistent according to customer reviews.
 Three, although they offer automation features, they don't offer many device options.
 And finally, the system doesn't always integrate well with other brands, even those that are said to work with the system.
 For instance, several users have noted that it can't connect with their SmartThings hub even though Swann clearly states that it's possible.

-If you're interested, you can buy the Smart-Series kit for as low as $269 on Amazon.
-Its current MSRP is $299.99.
+If you're interested, you can buy the Smart-Series kit on Amazon (Check latest price).